Alethic (Conceptual) Modalities

 • A proposition is contingently true if and only if it’s true in the actual world but false in some possible world.

-• Proposition P logically entails Q if and only if Q is true in every possible world where P is true
+• Proposition P logically entails Q if and only if Q is true in every possible world in which P is true

 • Propositions P and Q are logically equivalent if and only if P and Q are true in exactly the same possible worlds